pymor/pymor/docs/source/tutorial-rb.rst

 The returned `greedy_data` dictionary contains various information about the run of the algorithm, including the final ROM.
-Here, however, we are interested in the generated reduced basis, which is manged by the `reductor`:
+Here, however, we are interested in the generated reduced basis, which is managed by the `reductor`:

 .. jupyter-execute::